 “Sam?”
 I asked as I tried to get my bearings, “How did you get in here?
 Isn’t this the girl’s bathroom?”

 “You were taking a long time so I went to check on you.
 I listened through the door and heard your heart pounding in your chest.
 I knew something was wrong so I came in and saw you on the floor.
 I could tell you were having a vision so I’ve been sitting by your side for the last 20 minutes.”
 Sam explained

 “Thank you, it means a lot to know you cared enough to check on me.”
 I said with a small smile.

 “Why didn’t you tell me?
 I could tell at the table something was wrong, but I didn’t want to pry.
 If you had told me I could’ve been here to comfort you the whole time.”
 Sam said with worry-filled eyes.

 “I didn’t want to worry you, but next time I will definitely inform you first.
 I promise.”
 I said

 “I thought that was impossible?”
-Questioned Sam
+Sam questioned

 “What did she say?”
 Asked Sam

 “She said that seers don’t just see disaster.
-With practice I can what I want to see.
+With practice I can see what I want to see.
 She thinks I wanted to see her when I wanted nothing of it.
 She thinks I wanted to see her but I pushed it so far down because I was scared of it.”
 I explained

 I nodded and stared out the window for the rest of the ride.
 Maybe Sam was right, but I just couldn’t accept it.
 My mother had done too much to me and I just couldn’t forgive her; I wouldn’t forgive her.
-She isn’t my mother anymore and I am not gonna let anyone else make me feel differently.
+She isn’t my mother anymore and I am not going to let anyone else make me feel differently.